-Expressions of Interest for the 2023 City of Yarra Exhibition Program are now closed.
+Expressions of Interest for the 2024 City of Yarra Exhibition Program are now open.
 Thank you for your interest.

 - Fitzroy Library

 - Bargoonga Nganjin, North Fitzroy Library

 - Artists in all stages of their career (emerging, mid-career and established) are eligible to apply.

 - Current employees of Yarra City Council are ineligible to apply.

 - Artists cannot exhibit solo exhibitions in the City of Yarra Exhibition Program two years in a row.

 Expressions of Interest close: Friday 15 September 2023